vkondrat/DepartmentLogistics/README.md

 - deploy your project to Application Server of your choice (example: Tomcat)
 - Create RESTful services to insert, update, delete, get the data for employees, departments, projects.
 Use REST client of your choice (example: Chrome plugin Postman) to test your services

+Prerequisits:

+- Maven
+- Application Server (example: Tomcat)
+- REST Client (example: Chrome plugin Postman)

 How to run:

 - Download/clone the project;
-- Build the project using Maven (mvn clean; mvn compile; mvn package);
+- Build the project using Maven (mvn clean package);
-- Deploy the project to an Application Server (example for Tomcat: Copy test-project.war from DepartmentLogistics/target to Tomcat/webapps)
+- Deploy the project to an Application Server (example for Tomcat: Copy test-project.war from %PROJECT_ROOT%/target to %TOMCAT_ROOT%/webapps)
 - Start an Application Server, Open REST Client

 Examples of HTTP requests: